 To start, try my traditional Greek salad!

-When you are ready to reheat, remove from the freezer the night before and put in the fridge to let thaw.
+- To reheat: Remove from the freezer the night before and put in the fridge to let thaw.
 When you want to eat, heat in a pot or pan until warm and bubbly.

-- Extra virgin olive oil (I used Early Harvest Greek EVOO)
+- Extra virgin olive oil, I used Early Harvest Greek EVOO

 - 1 large yellow onion, chopped